Fat Women Don't Get To Be Androgynous

 I don’t know which came first — my crushes on girls or my affinity for menswear (like a gay version of the perennial chicken or egg problem) — but, in retrospect, they informed one another.

 I started to think that I couldn’t truly be considered androgynous unless I lost weight.
-I questioned whether or not I could wear the clothes I liked and be considered stylish and desirable.
+I questioned whether I could wear the clothes I liked and be considered stylish and desirable.

 Advertisement